Sweet-spot protection of hole spins in sparse arrays via spin-dependent magnetotunneling: Discussion

+Another important aspect to consider in sparse arrays is undesired fluctuations of the local electrostatic landscape induced by control cross-talk and long-range Coulomb interactions.
+In practice, remote gate cross-talk and occasional charge rearrangements while operating different spins in the device can shift the effective detuning $\varepsilon$ of a given link.
+These effects can, in principle, be calibrated and compensated.
+If not calibrated, operating at the sweet spots will strongly suppress the impact of these fluctuations on the qubit energy.
+Cross-talk may also induce small changes in $t_c$, which could displace the sweet spots.
+This can, likewise, be solved in principle by recalibrating the sweet spot position.

 For shuttling experiments, it is important to keep the spectrum as flat as possible as a function of detuning to reduce extra dephasing~\cite{mills2019shuttling, van2024coherent, lin2025interplayzeemansplittingtunnel}.
-The magneto-tunneling term provides a mechanism that leads to sweet spots at different detuning positions.
+More explicitly, in protocols where the detuning $\varepsilon(t)$ is time dependent, and the evolution is approximately adiabatic, the qubit accumulates a dynamical phase $\phi=\int dt\,|\boldsymbol{\omega}_{01}[\varepsilon(t)]|$.
+Thus, low-frequency fluctuations of $\varepsilon$ translate into undesired phase noise $\delta\phi\propto\int dt(\partial_\varepsilon |\boldsymbol{\omega}_{01}|)\delta\varepsilon(t)$.
+This is particularly relevant near charge transitions where adiabatic transport requires to stay for longer times~\cite{guery2019shortcuts}, which is precisely where magnetotunneling enhances the robustness of sweet spots, possibly reducing this undesired dynamical phase.
 However, this also leads to a potentially larger dynamical range of $g$-factors.
-Importantly, the existence of intermediate sweet spots in detuning space implies changes of sign of the Larmor frequency derivative with respect to detuning, which may be useful for noise filtering during shuttling~\cite{bosco2024high, langrock2023blueprint}.
-This effective motional narrowing will affect shuttling fidelities depending on the noise spectrum and the shuttling pulses but understanding this interplay goes beyond the scope of this manuscript.
+Importantly, the existence of intermediate sweet spots in detuning space implies changes of sign of the derivative of the Larmor frequency with respect to detuning~\cite{bosco2024high, langrock2023blueprint}.
+Such changes of sign may be particularly beneficial for quasi-static or low-frequency detuning noise, where partial cancellation of phase errors can occur along opposite-slope segments (this is, however, less efficient for higher-frequency noise).
+A precise optimization of shuttling pulses should therefore explicitly account for the magnetotunneling contribution $\tilde{g}_T$ since it may have a direct impact on the resulting shuttling fidelity.

 In flopping modes, it is important to operate near sweet spots close to zero detuning.
-The magneto-tunneling mechanism enables the appearance of multiple sweet spots within experimentally accessible ranges, providing working points which may have different Larmor vectors, dipolar couplings, and coherence properties.
+The magnetotunneling mechanism enables the appearance of multiple sweet spots within experimentally accessible ranges, providing working points which may have different Larmor vectors, dipolar couplings, and coherence properties.
 This, in turn, opens up new possibilities for hopping-spin protocols: instead of transferring the spin between the two dots, intermediate sweet spots in detuning with different Larmor vectors can also serve as operational points.